Why You'll Love This Place

 As the first hotel to open after the 1906 earthquake, Fairmont San Francisco became the main gathering place and grand centerpiece of the City by the Bay.
 Since then, this extraordinary hotel continues to be a mecca for guests from all over the world and one of San Francisco's most treasured landmarks.

-Over the last century, The Fairmont has undergone many changes, but an $85 million restoration not only brought back architect Julia Morgan’s stunning turn-of-the-century interior, it added all the modern amenities you’d expect in a world-class hotel.
+Over the last century, Fairmont San Francisco has undergone many changes, but an $85 million centennial restoration and $25 million guest room renovation not only brought back architect Julia Morgan's stunning turn-of-the-century interior, it added all the modern amenities you'd expect in a world-class hotel.

 The lobby is now both larger and lighter in tone, and is splendidly understated with rich plum and gold hues.
 The original white-and-gray marble floor (lifted out slab by slab, cleaned and meticulously replaced) has been given a high sheen.
 The gold leaf on the 26-foot-high ceilings has been enhanced, and the ornate moldings have been cleaned and restored.
 Multiple pilasters and columns, painted in a trompe l'oeil marble finish, are highlighted with gold leaf accents.
 Informal clusters of period-style furniture, rich in detail with lots of tassels and trim, dot the lobby.
 The adjacent Laurel Court has become a warm and elegant restaurant and bar where your guests will enjoy mingling over drinks and hors d'oeuvres.